neontuna/neontuna.com/_posts/2017-09-11-pinballer.md

 So all that's pretty simple.
 Why not make it needlessly complicated so we have to write exponentially more code?! 😛

-[IFPA][8] or The International Flipper Pinball Association maintains stats on Pinball players through its World Pinball Player Rankings or WPPR.
+[IFPA][8] or The International Flipper Pinball Association maintains stats on Pinball players through its World Pinball Player Rankings (WPPR).
 Most of the players in Abari's tournaments will have a WPPR score so wouldn't it be cool to show that along with their standing in the current tournament?
 And IFPA even has its own [API][9].

 It turns out that Matchplay keeps track of the IFPA ID of players, as we can see in this result from its tournament endpoint